To report an emergency, 24/7

 Moving across South Paterson Street.

 City planners have determined that the existing Operations Center is located on prime property that should be developed to support revitilization of the East Washington corridor.
-The City intends to purchase the property from Madison Water Utility, possibly to use the site for a parking garage.
-The Ops Center and all of its functions will be relocated to a new facility built on the vacant lot behind the 1985 vehicle storage building, noted as “Proposed Addition Area” in the aerial photo below.
-The new facility will provide much needed space and functionality to improve efficiency, employee safety, and work flow for field operations.
+The City intends to purchase the property from Madison Water Utility, possibly to use the site for parking.
+The Ops Center and all of its functions may be relocated to a new facility built on the vacant lot behind the 1985 vehicle storage building, noted as “Proposed Addition Area” in the aerial photo below.
+The new facility would provide much needed space and functionality to improve efficiency, employee safety, and work flow for field operations.

 FREQUENTLY ASKED QUESTIONS